The Cash Box Kings: Kenny Smith

 Drummer Kenny "Beedy Eyes" Smith got an early start with the blues, performing with Muddy Waters at the age of seven.
 From there he went on to perform all over the world and record tracks with Pinetop Perkins, Homesick James, Billy Boy Arnold, Henry Townsend, Junior Wells and Jimmy Rogers.

 Joel Paterson

 Playing guitar and singing vocals for the Cash Box Kings, Paterson has toured and recorded with Wanda Jackson and David "Honeyboy" Edwards, among others.
 He is currently a member of not only the Cash Box Kings, but other Chicago bands such as the Modern Sounds and the Western Elstons.
 He also played with Kim Wilson's Blues All-Stars.

 Other members

 The CBKs are also augmented by a rotating cast of honorary Kings including Gerry Hundt (bass, rhythm guitar, vocals), Billy Flynn (guitar, mandolin, vocals, harmonica), Brad Ber (upright bass), Beau Sample (upright bass, vocals), and Mark Haines (drums).
 Barrelhouse Chuck (piano, vocals) also regularly performed with the group, prior to his death in 2016.
+Travis Koopman (guitar, vocals, songwriter) was a founding member of the Cash Box Kings.
+He contributed to the early Cash Box Kings albums and was in the traveling road band between the years of 2001-2008.